 This cropped screenshot contains one pattern of bombs and blocks repeated vertically twice.
 This pattern contains two unknown blocks which the game calls “drywall” (same texture as the walls, but in a sand-like color).
 When a bomb hits this block, it blocks the explosions path but is destroyed in the process.

-In conclusion, for this kind of pattern, both inputs i1 and i2 have to be activated (exploded) for the output o to be active once s is triggered.
-As a quick aside, s is triggered by the horizontal row of bombs at the bottom of the whole map.
+is triggered by the horizontal row of bombs at the bottom of the whole map.
 It can be seen in alls the screenshots above and ensures that every tower-like structure (i will call them “stages” from now on) is triggered well after one another, so the bombs acting as wires have enough time to propagate.

 Similarly the only other pattern can be examined.

 This features a new kind of block which is called a “pillar” by the game.
 It lets the first explosion pass unhindered and then transforms into a wall, blocking any further explosions.
-This is effectively just a negation of the input (a NOT gate).
-However i will call it a XOR-gate throughout this writeup (and my code) for a reason that will become clear later on.
+This is effectively just a negation of the input (a NOT

 Now the the path to a solution is clear.
 Parse the whole map and all bombs, look for the two patterns and synthezise a row of equations to throw into z3 to solve them.
 But although the problem statement is fairly clear, this whole thing took me about 15 hours to implement due to multiple factors.
 The biggest factor was that i am a lousy programmer.
 I don’t write code, i reverse it.